seankim658/d3-hockey/docs/examples/shot-charts.md

 ## Different Symbol Types

-Use different symbols to distinguish between event types—goals as stars, shots as circles, and blocks as crosses.
+Use different symbols to distinguish between event types.
+By default the goals are stars, shots are circles, and blocks are crosses (the default selections can all be overwritten).

 <ClientOnly>
   <Demo title="Different Symbol Types">